What Is Included In the U.S. National Debt? Who Does the U.S. Owe All That Money To?

 They did a good job of lying too, did they not?
 YOU believed them, didn’t you?
 It can be very confusing to be told one’s country’s economy is about to tank and then a little while later told that it was all a ruse to put more money in the pockets of the wealthy, and of course in the pockets of their favorite congress people too -- the congress members who made it possible for the wealthy to become wealthier.

-What Is the Difference Between Our Country’s Deficits and the National Debt?
+What Is the Difference Between Our Country’s Deficit and the National Debt?